 Over all the years, she says her favorite part of the job is being able to take care of “our friends, neighbors, and families.
 We offer full-service healthcare and fill a critical need in the community,” she said.

-LifeBrite Community Hospital of Stokes offers a full range of healthcare services, from pediatric services to acute care to rehab and a nursing home facility.
+LifeBrite offers a full range of healthcare services, from pediatric services to acute care to rehab and a nursing home facility.
 LifeBrite’s primary location in Danbury is designated as a critical access hospital (CAH).
 Critical access hospitals play a vital role in maintaining access to high-quality health care services in rural communities.

 More than an administrator

 Pam’s devotion to the hospital and to the community is apparent.
-She’s a huge cheerleader for the hospital, attending many community and government meetings to talk about what LifeBrite Community Hospital of Stokes can offer and dispelling misunderstandings.
+She’s a huge cheerleader for the hospital, attending many community and government meetings to talk about what LifeBrite can offer and dispel misunderstandings.

 “There has been a rumor going around since I started that the hospital is going to close.
 We have never closed and have no intention of closing,” she said.